WindSoilder/WindSoilder.github.io/docs/nushell_lex_to_expression.md

 3. check input syntax shape:
 - If syntax shape `SyntaxShape::Any`, it try to parse input as `Binary`, `FileSize`, `Duration`, `Range`, `DateTime`, `Record`...`String`.
 - If syntax shape is `SyntaxShape::String`, it try to parse input as a string.

+## Conclusion
+When nushell parse user input to an expression, if it's a math expression, nushell invoke `parse_value` to parse from input to value.
+If it's a command call, nushell checks if user input argument is valid, and using `parse_value` function to parse argument value.